saptarshibasu/azure-study/README.md

     * During authentication, there is no dependnecy on on-prem infrastructure
     * Security benefits: leaked credential report, smart lockout
   * Pass-through Authentication
-    * To be used where the organization wants to reuse their existing on-prem active directory credentials and security policies in cloud
+    * To be used where the organization wants to reuse their existing on-prem active directory credentials and security policies in cloud that are not supported in Azure AD
     * Security benefit: Smart lockout
   * Federation
     * To be used where the organization has advanced requirements that are not natively supported by Azure AD